Summarises estimates like seasonal peak and onset from all available seasons

 Value

-An object of class historical_summary
+An object of class historical_summary, containing:

 Usual time to seasonal peak (weeks after onset)